- What is the Cancer Drugs Fund (CDF)?

 We invited an evidence submission from the companies involved.
 The evidence submissions needed to contain enough information to allow our appraisal committee to decide whether:

 - it should receive a recommendation for ‘routine commissioning’

 We are holding extra appraisal committee meetings during 2016 to consider these drugs.
 If companies don’t provide us with an expression of interest or an evidence submission we won’t be able to consider them as part of the transition process.

 Group 2: Drugs currently in the CDF and being appraised by NICE

-NICE will allow further evidence submissions to address CDF arrangements for these topics at an appropriate point in the relevant ongoing technology appraisals.
+We will allow further evidence submissions to address CDF arrangements for these topics - at an appropriate point in the technology appraisal process.